-You also know that if you’re starting your own business in 2018, you know that you’ll need to create a website and in turn find an online home – and get a domain name – for that website.
+You may also know that if you’re starting your own business, you’ll need to create a website and get a domain name for that website.

 Let’s take a look at Domain Names 101.

-There are two primary parts of a domain name, and therefore two sets of decisions you’ll need to make when you go to register one.
-I’ll use peacebychocolate.ca as an example to show you what the two components are.
+There are two primary parts of a domain name, which means there are two decisions you’ll need to make when you go to register one.
+I’ll use PeaceByChocolate.ca as an example to show you what the two components are.

-By following these guidelines, you’ll be doing yourself a favour and making it easy for your customers to find your website.
+By following these guidelines, you’ll make it easy for your customers to find your website.